sparktsang/sparktsang.github.io/_posts/film.md

 To me, they were words of profound appreciation.
 To him, sitting there, watching a vulnerable member of his hostel community pour out his heart... what did they sound like?
 Did they sound like empathy?
 Or did they sound like a prospector, having just struck gold, exclaiming over the purity of his find?
 Did I sound like a friend, or like a vulture, circling a man's suffering, excited by the narrative feast it would provide?

+My mind begins to construct a story, not mine, but his.
+I try to see the scene through Film’s eyes, to hear it through his ears.
+His narrative, I imagine, overwhelms my own, and it might have gone something like this:

+> I’m sitting behind the counter, trying to sort out the bookings for the high season.
+It’s quiet.
+The guy from Hong Kong is talking to Tshepo in the lobby.
+That's normal.
+Tshepo’s a good guy, but he’s a problem.
+No money, living day-to-day.
+A ticking time bomb.
+I try to be nice to him, but I have a business to run.
+>
+> The conversation gets intense.
+I can’t help but overhear.
+The Hong Kong guy is asking a lot of questions. *Japan?
+Vietnam?
+Contract terminated?
+Phone stolen?* He’s digging, pushing for details.
+Tshepo’s voice is low, full of a quiet sadness.
+The Hong Kong guy’s voice is focused, sharp, like a doctor with a scalpel.
+At first, I think maybe he’s just trying to help, a concerned fellow traveler.
+>
+> But then the questions get more specific.
+He’s asking about money.
+How Tshepo is surviving.
+How he fell from grace.
+This isn’t a friendly chat anymore.
+This is an interrogation.
+Tshepo is vulnerable, and this guy is systematically extracting his pain.
+For what?
+>
+> Why would a guest in the cheapest hostel in Krabi be so interested in another man’s misery?
+He doesn’t look broke.
+He wears nice shoes, a silver chain.
+He’s been here for weeks, just... writing.
+And now I get it.
+This is what he does.
+He comes to places like this, a cheap hunting ground, and he looks for stories.
+He looks for broken people.
+>
+> And then, I hear the final, damning words.
+After an hour of picking at Tshepo's wounds, the Hong Kong guy's voice is not filled with sympathy.
+It's filled with a chilling, creative *excitement*.
+"This is such a story full of blood and flesh," he says, then corrects himself, "I mean, it's full of literary value."
+>
+> *Literary value.*
+>
+> The words hit me with a physical disgust.
+He’s not a friend.
+He's not a helper.
+He's a vulture.
+He has taken a man’s life, a man’s real, gut-wrenching suffering, and he has appraised it like a piece of meat at the market.
+He’s happy.
+He’s found his material.
+And Tshepo, in his desperation, just sits there and takes it.

+The imagined narrative hits me with the force of a physical blow.
+I want to scream, to defend myself. *But my intention was good!
+I wanted to give his story a voice!
+I wanted to understand!*

+But my defense dies in my throat, choked by the brutal, undeniable logic of his perspective.
+From his side of the counter, what else could he have seen?

+He would have seen a man with the luxury of time and freedom, using it to dissect the misery of those who have neither.
+He would have seen me as a source of trouble, a destabilizing force in his small, fragile ecosystem, agitating a guest who was already on the edge.
+He would have seen the arrogance of a certain class, a man who treats the real, lived struggles of others as intellectual fodder, a raw material to be processed into his next great work.

+The truth is, he was not entirely wrong.

+I felt a profound sense of shame, a feeling of being seen in the worst possible light, and being unable to argue against it.
+The friendly, smiling Film was gone, replaced by a silent judge who had already passed his sentence.
+His coldness was not a mood swing; it was a verdict.

+And I, the relentless interrogator of systems and souls, had no words left.
+I was speechless, stripped of my own narrative, left with only the crushing weight of his.
+I felt a sense of vertigo, the ground giving way beneath me, the moral high ground I thought I occupied revealed to be nothing but a cliff's edge.
+And I was falling.